 Was there any preliminary indication of an effect of the PRCI?

 A second component of the study was a qualitative process evaluation (QPE) that aimed to explore in depth women’s subjective experience of the study intervention and research methods to provide information to refine any aspects of the research design (if appropriate).
 The study protocol and methodology employed in this qualitative element has been previously published elsewhere (Bailey et al. 2015)

+Prior to commencing recruitment to this study, full ethical approval was given from the NHS Health Research Authority on 21st October 2013 (IRAS project ID 129379).
+This study was registered with the ISRCTN (trial registration number ISRCTN43571276).

 The Intervention